 Do you feel lost in the sea of advice about how to promote your business?
 How do you know that you’re doing the right things to market yourself online?

-This post is about how two marketing communities have helped me succeed.
+This post is about how being part of a marketing community has helped me succeed.

 Private discussion groups

-These channels are private and safe spaces for members to discuss marketing issues, share ideas and look for support from the community.
+ATOMIC uses a Facebook group as a private discussion area for members to discuss marketing issues, share ideas and look for support from the community.

-In most cases, the marketing organisations’ authority and reach on the web will far eclipse your own, so having content published on their site is a really good idea.
+In most cases, any marketing organisation’s authority and reach on the web will far eclipse your own, so having content published on their site is a really good idea.

 A perfect chance to reach new audiences, build authority and earn a high-value backlink to your site.